TheCaringPlace/Email/docs/entities.md

 - One project has many events
 - One project has many groups
 - One project has many memberships (users)

+**Contact Data Schema:**
+Projects can define a JSON schema to structure and validate contact data.
+When defined, this schema:
+- Generates form fields when creating/editing contacts
+- Validates contact data on create and update operations

 ---